Skip to content

 Set Up Workflow Rules

-Select Services - Choose the cloud service this rule applies to (e.g., EC2, S3, etc.)
+Select Services Choose the cloud service this rule applies to (e.g., Azure Virtual Machine)

-Inclusions (Optional) - Click + Add Inclusion to specify any resources or conditions that should be explicitly included in this rule
+Inclusions (Optional) Click + Add Inclusion to limit the rule to specific resources or tags

-Exclusions (Optional) - Click + Add Exclusion to define any resources or conditions that should be excluded from this rule
+Exclusions (Optional) Click + Add Exclusion to skip specific resources or tags

 Configure Actions

-1. Select Action - Choose the action from the dropdown (e.g., Send Email, Create Snapshot, etc.)
+Select action Choose the action from the dropdown — e.g., Send Email, Create Task, Attach Tag, Create Ticket, Trigger Webhook

 Save the Workflow